Arsenic in rice

 The maximum levels for substances that contaminate our environment are regularly reviewed.
 Manufacturers are responsible for making sure the food they produce is safe and as low in arsenic as reasonably achievable.

 Young children and rice milk

 Rice is often used to make a drink that can be used as a substitute for milk.
-Toddlers and young children aged one to four and a half years should not be given rice milk as a substitute for:
+To help reduce their exposure, young children aged under five years should not be given rice milk as a substitute for: